 The question should never be whether you will prep for the SAT or ACT.
 These exams are far too important and practicable to take without preparing as fully as possible.
 Instead, the pivotal question every high schooler must consider with his or her family is, “Do I take a prep class or get tutoring?”
 Unless a student has shown the rare ability to master complex subjects independently, some form of expert instruction is essential.

 At Chariot Learning, we know exactly how remarkably efficient and effective individualized instruction can be.
-We’ve focused on 1-1 tutoring from our inception and will always suggest that as the fastest, most convenient path to the highest score increases.
+We’ve focused on 1-1 instruction from our inception and will always recommend tutoring as the fastest, most convenient path to the highest score increases.
 However, we’ve also been exploring a variety of class concepts over the past few years.

 Obviously, the lower cost of classes compared to private tutoring can be very attractive.
 But what factors make this commitment of time and money a good investment rather than a waste of resources?

 1. You have proven that you work well in groups.

 Some students exhibit the focus and independence required to thrive in a classroom setting.
 Others get lost or distracted during group instruction and require a one-to-one connection to absorb challenging content and skills.

 The classic complaint about classes in general is that instructors have to teach to the middle.
 However, this is hardly a problem if you are in the middle yourself.
 For test prep purposes, we can consider PSAT, SAT, or ACT scores between the 30th and 80th percentile the workable middle.
 While this range does not conform to the standard distribution, the scores approximate the most productive level of subject comprehension for group instruction.
 Students scoring lower than 40th percentile or so in a given section may require individual attention to master fundamental concepts or skills.
 Conversely, students scoring in the upper quartile may not find themselves sufficiently engaged or challenged in a group.